Drain1103/Bolivia-de-moda-SHEIN/README.md

       }

       if (password.length < 3) {
-        errorMessage.textContent = "Password must be at least 3 characters.";
+        errorMessage.textContent = "Password must be at least 3 characters long.";
         return;
       }